 These recordings are also stored in the library of the Bolivian national indigenous organization Central Indígena del Oriente Bolivino (CIDOB) at Santa Cruz de La Sierra, and the laboratory of Dynamique du Langage at Lyon.

-- This is a progressive deposit – further metadata and navigation will be progressively added
+- This is a progressive collection – further metadata and navigation will be progressively added

-- Most resource bundles in this deposit consist of the following file types:
+- Most resource bundles in this collection consist of the following file types:

 - *.wav – an audio file

 - *_meta.rtf – a metadata file – information about the content

 - *.txt – a transcription, in Toolbox software format (viewable in any text editor)

 - *.eaf – a transcription, in ELAN software format (viewable in any text or XML viewer, e.g. a browser)